Danlikesthebread/Simply-Wallpaper-Selector-For-Linux-MacOs-And-Windows/wallpaper-switcher/readme.md

+This project has been practically done entirely with AI.
+There should be no problems with the code, but I am not responsible for any damage that this program may cause.
+You are free to use it, modify it, and publish it.

 # Animated HUD Wallpaper Selector

 A modern, minimalist, and fluid real-time wallpaper changer UI built with a translucent Glassmorphic design using PyQt6.